A very informative blog by Peter Bandettini regarding current controversies in the fMRI world.

 Thanks to everyone who shares useful information online

 Given the numbers of faculty positions vs. PhD positions, one thing is clear.
 Most PhDs will need to leave academia to find a job.
 Here is a brilliant A LinkedIn piece by Marlieke van Kesteren called A scientist’s path to a non-academic job: Tips and tricks.
-NEW!

 "What can we learn from Dartmouth?".
 In this article, Leah H. Somerville, a Dartmouth graduate herself, lists some recommendations that can prevent a toxic environment in the academic workplaces.